 United Kingdom: Delete Para 31

-Rwanda: Empowerment through innovative approaches for distance education from primary school education for the new generation.
+Rwanda: Lack of empowerment through innovative approaches for distance education from primary school education for the new generation.

 JCA: Empowerment through innovative approaches for distance education from literacy to tertiary education to all: from developing countries, women, youth, persosn with impairments, and the aged.